AnonCatalyst/AliaStorm/README.md

 # AliaStorm

 AliaStorm is a versatile Python script designed for efficiently searching for a specific username across a curated list of URLs.
 It provides detailed results and customizable search options, making it a valuable tool for monitoring online presence or investigating username usage across various websites.
+AliaStrom is also a counter part of Ominis-Osint Web Hunter

 ## Features